snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-4-x-to-5-0/index.md

 * On tvOS, from 9.0 to 12.0.
 * On watchOS, from 2.0 to 6.0.

+Additionally, there is a new way to enable tracking the IDFA identifier – instead of adding the `SNOWPLOW_IDFA_ENABLED` compiler flag, one now needs to implement a callback (`TrackerConfiguration.advertisingIdentifierRetriever`) that retrieves the value.
+See the [documentation for more information](../../tracking-events/platform-and-application-context/index.md#identifier-for-advertisers-idfaaaid).

 If using `EmitterConfiguration` when creating a new tracker, the default buffer option configuration changed from `single` (max 1 event per batch) to `default` (max 10 events per batch).
 If not using an `EmitterConfiguration`, the buffer option was set to `default` also in tracker v4.

 ## Android tracker